4 people shot and killed on Chicago-area Blue Line train, suspect in custody

 "Surveillance video is vital in a lot of our investigations, especially in this one," Chin said.

-Blue Line service has been temporarily suspended between Forest Park and Austin.
-Shuttle buses will be available and CTA trains will operate between O'Hare and Austin.
+Blue Line service was suspended between Forest Park and Austin.
+Shuttle buses were available and CTA trains will operate between O'Hare and Austin.

 "It's a horrible tragedy that four people are dead on Labor Day weekend," Forest Park Mayor Rory Hoskins said.